The Sims 2: Mac OS X

 Mac OS X ports of the base game, the first six expansion packs, and the first three Stuff Packs have been released by Aspyr Media.
 The port for the base game was announced on October 19, 2004.
 The Sims 2 had reached beta status on March 1, 2005, and was released on June 17 the same year.
-It was, at release, compatible with Mac OS X Panther and above on PowerPC Macintosh systems.
-The Sims 2 Body Shop was also available for Mac OS X. Aspyr Media released The Sims 2 with all ported expansions and stuff packs as The Sims™2: Super Collection for Intel Macs in 2014.
+The Sims 2 Body Shop was also available for Mac OS X. Aspyr Media released The Sims 2 with all ported expansions and stuff packs as The Sims 2: Super Collection for Intel Macs in 2014.
 The game is available for purchase on the Mac App Store for OS X 10.9 Mavericks and above.
+At its release, it was compatible with Mac OS X Panther and above on PowerPC Macintosh systems.
+In its review, Macworld wrote: "All told, The Sims 2 is a technically impressive game that adds many new features to an already proven formula.
+And believe it or not, The Sims 2 uses some of the most sophisticated and demanding 3-D graphics ever seen in a Mac game.
+A 1.2GHz or faster machine is absolutely mandatory.
+Owners of ATI graphics cards will want to update their cards with the latest drivers and firmware from ATI —this made a big difference with my X800 card."